alexkapp/ComputerVision-Opencv/README.md

 # ComputerVision-Opencv
 Opencv Projects

+## histogram specification
+### histogram.h: Header File containing function prototypes
+### histogram.cpp: Implementation File containing function definititions
+### histmatch.cpp: Matches the histogram of a source image with a target histogram
+- Language: C++
+- Required Arguments: 1 option (-f or -i), target_hist_file, source_image
+- Options:
+ - -i: target histogram is that of an image
+ - -f: target histogram is that of a file containing a list of integers [0-255] (1 per line) representing pixel values
+- Useage Examples:
+ - ./histmatch -i path/to/source_image path/to/target/hist_image
+ - ./histmatch -f path/to/source_image path/to/taget/hist_file
 ## bitplanes.cpp
 ### Splits an 8-bit grayscale image into 8 seperate bit plane images and displays each bit plane plus the source image.
 - Language: c++